-Complaints with the DHR may be filed any time within three years of the harassment.
+Complaints of sexual harassment with the DHR may be filed any time within three years of the harassment.
 If an individual did not file at the DHR, they can sue directly in state court under the HRL within three years of the alleged harassment.
 An individual may not file with the DHR if they have already filed a HRL complaint in state court.
-If an individual filed an administrative complaint with the NYSDHR, the NYSDHR will file the complaint with the EEOC to preserve the right to proceed in federal court.